Last Updated on July 20, 2024 by Travelationship

 How many days do we prefer for our laundry cycle?

 Usually, we opt for 7-10 days’ worth of clothing (underwear being the decision maker) before we HAVE to do laundry.
-We also need to consider some locations will have ample washing options, and others will have only hand washing options, so you should consider the type of clothing and how fast they dry.
+We also need to consider that some locations will have ample washing options, and others will have only hand-washing options, so you should consider the type of clothing and how fast it dries.
 We tried to pack lighter-weight clothing with multiple mix-and-match options.

 Aside from clothes, what do we consider absolute necessities?